 Generally speaking, the Ox day during doyo indicates the summer occurrence.
 It is extremely hot around this time, so on this day, people eat eels to keep up their stamina.

-This custom started in the Edo period.
-Somebody (there are several opinions as to who it was, but Gennai Hiraga / 平賀源内, who was a doctor in the Edo period, is the most likely) said that it is good to eat eels (unagi / うなぎ) on this day for the benefit of an unpopular eel shop.
+This custom started in the middle of 18th century.
+Somebody (there are several opinions as to who it was, but Gennai Hiraga / 平賀源内, who was a doctor in the Samurai period, is the most likely) said that it is good to eat eels (unagi / うなぎ) on this day for the benefit of an unpopular eel shop.
 Then, people started to eat eels.

 Now, all the supermarkets sell more eels than usual on this day.